-“I don’t know about you but weekly grocery shopping was always a stomach-churning, headache-inducing task for me.
-Every week I found myself with 3 active kids, 2-hours of shopping, 1 over-filled grocery cart, zero patience at the checkout and vowing not to buy candy for my kids at the register.
-But each grocery trip ended the same way…until I discovered a great trick.”
+“I don’t know about you, but for me, weekly grocery shopping was a stomach-churning, headache-inducing task.
+Every grocery week I’d find myself with three active kids, two hours of chaotic shopping, one over-filled grocery cart, zero patience at the checkout and vowing not to buy candy for my kids at the register.
+But most trips I’d cave to the pressure.
+Until I discovered a great trick.”

 It’s grocery day.
 You’ve done this countless times before.

 You grab your list, your stack of coupons, the diaper bag and load the kids into their car seats.
 You’re optimistic.
 This time will be different.
 All you need to do is make it through the store without experiencing a tantrum or a meltdown.
 I mean you—not your kids!

 As you grab a cart and approach the automatic doors, one kid breaks away and runs straight for the coin-operated gumball machines.
 You’re not even inside the store and already feeling defeated!

 Then you know…grocery shopping with kids is nothing short of a “full-on” obstacle course.